MikroElektronika/mikrosdk_click_v2/clicks/bluetooth2/details.md

 ### Application Task

 > Logs all the received messages/responses on the USB UART, and if there's any device
-> connected to the click board the module sends a desired message every 5 seconds back to it.
+> connected to the Click board the module sends a desired message every 5 seconds back to it.

 ```c